The American Plate Number Single Society

 In 1898, the Universal Postal Union set some international standards regarding colors to be used for various denominations of stamps.
 The lower values of the 1895 stamps were reprinted in the new colors to meet the new regulations.

 The U.S. followed the UPU color standards for definitive stamps for more than half a century: the 1¢ denomination was green, the 2¢ denomination red, the 3¢ denomination purple, the 4¢ denomination brown (except for the Prexy and Liberty issues), the 5¢ denomination blue, and the 10¢ denomination yellow or brown, throughout the Second Bureau issue, the Washington-Franklins, the Fourth Bureau issue, the 1938 Prexy series, and the 1954 Liberty series.
 USPS even held to the color scheme for the 1¢, 3¢ and 5¢ issues in the 1965 Prominent Americans series.
-In addition, for commemoratives from 1901 through the 1940's, the vast majority of 1¢ values were green, 2¢ values were red, 3¢ values were purple, and 5¢ values were blue.
+In addition, for commemoratives from 1901 through the 1940's, the vast majority of 1¢ values were green, 2¢ values were red, 3¢ values were purple or red violet, and 5¢ values were blue.

 Scott 279, 1¢ Franklin, deep green, horizontal watermark, plate number 1052